 The last Research Excellence Framework (REF2014) confirmed Keele's position as a leading university for research of world-class quality and international excellence.
 Staff in the centre for Life Sciences were submitted in three areas, namely A5 (Biological Sciences), A3 (Allied Health Professions) and B15 (General Engineering).

 All three submissions did very well, with A3 and B15 being particularly outstanding.
 As a direct result, research funding into Life Sciences for 2015-16 increased by 111% compared to the previous year.
 The results also showed that research in the Centre for Life Sciences is having a genuine impact, with world-leading examples where society has benefited from our research.

 We conduct fundamental and applied research on parasites of medical importance, insect vectors of human diseases, insect agricultural pests, and fish diseases and immunology.
 Particular areas of specialism include Malaria, Mosquitoes and Man; Sandflies: Chemical Ecology and Control; Molecular Biology of Leishmania and Trypanosoma Parasites; Thrips: Ecology and Control; and Fish Immunology and Parasitology.

-The Cell and Molecular Medicine theme brings together scientists from the School of Life Sciences and the Institute for Science and Technology in Medicine (ISTM), which is part of the Faculty of Medicine and Health Sciences.
+The Cell and Molecular Medicine theme brings together scientists from the School of Life Sciences and the Faculty of Medicine and Health Sciences.
 It exploits state of the art basic science and health service research methodologies to answer important, clinically driven research questions.
 Our basic science expertise includes genetics and epigenetics, structural biology, cell biology, including apoptosis and the control of cell growth and a wide range of analytical techniques such as proteomics, electromagnetic imaging and selected ion flow tube mass spectrometry (SIFT-MS).